pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/include.md

 }
 ```

-For example: You can use `@src` as an alias for the source folder.
+For example: You can use `@src` as an alias for your source directory.

 ```ts{5-11} title=".vuepress/config.ts"
 export default defineUserConfig({